eyenikeyev/azure.portal/README.md

 <p>
   <ul>
 <p>
-The Storage Account is a resource in Microsoft Azure that serves as a general 500 terabyte storage unit for data in the cloud, more information can be found at here: https://azure.microsoft.com/en-us/products/category/storage/
+The Storage Account is a resource in Microsoft Azure that serves as a general 500 terabyte storage unit for data in the cloud, more information can be found at: https://azure.microsoft.com/en-us/products/category/storage/
 </p>